agranlund/raven/hw/raven/a1/production/raven-a1_bom.md

 (*) for 48mhz bus speed and 96/48 cpu.

 You may need to use a slower oscillator depending on your MC68060 / MC68150 combination.

-I am uncertain how far the lower rated MC68150FN33 overclocks but the 40mzh version seem comfortable being overclocked to 48mhz.
+I don't know how far a lower rated MC68150FN33 overclocks but the 40mzh version seems comfortable at 48mhz.

 My own revision.A0 build was tested with these following speeds:
 - 48mhz bus, 96mhz cpu